Tundra swan: Taxonomy

-The tundra swan (Cygnus columbianus) is a small swan of the Holarctic.
-The two taxa within it are usually regarded as conspecific, but are also sometimes split into two species: Bewick's swan (Cygnus bewickii) of the Palaearctic and the whistling swan (C. columbianus) proper of the Nearctic.
-Birds from eastern Russia (roughly east of the Taymyr Peninsula) are sometimes separated as the subspecies C. c. jankowskii, but this is not widely accepted as distinct, with most authors including them in C. c. bewickii.
+C. columbianaus contains 2 subspecies, which are also sometimes considered their own species: Bewick's swan (Cygnus bewickii) of the Palaearctic and the whistling swan (C. columbianus) proper of the Nearctic.
+Birds from eastern Russia (roughly east of the Taymyr Peninsula) were sometimes separated as the subspecies C. c. jankowskii, but this is not widely accepted as distinct, with most authors including it in C. c. bewickii.